 As one travels from the low valley desert, up the canyons, through the pinyon-juniper woodlands and onto the high boreal peaks, climate and vegetation changes are obvious.
-This wide diversity of habitat leads to a subsequent diversity in bird species.
+This wide diversity of habitat leads to a subsequent diversity in the bird species found on the bird list.

 For a few weeks in the spring and again in the fall, hundreds of species pass through the desert areas.
 The first of the spring migrants can be detected as early as the first of March.
 By mid-March to early April the northbound movement is very much in evidence.
 The first wave of warblers reaches the valley about mid-April.
 Arriving at the same time are dozens of other species that are in full migration.
 The northbound movement reaches its peak from late April to early May.